-This article is about the Spanish permanent residency card procedure BUT before you start reading:
+This article is about Spanish permanent residency and Brexit.
+Before you start reading:

 - Are you from the USA?
 Please read my 2020 guide all about moving to Spain from the USA